News: PCB development - I2C_mtrDrvr V1.0, servoDigitCtrlr, pxlBlck_multiPCB, XGZP6847_adapter and nanoPxl V1.4

 • DS3232M I2C RTC

 The first prototype works.
-The built-in JST-XH connector can also be connected directly to the balancer connection of a 4S Lipos.
-So you can theoretically supply the circuit or clock via a battery.
-The power supply of the built-in sensors and actuators can also be controlled separately from the power supply of the ESP32 to save energy.
+The built-in JST-XH connector can also be connected directly to the balancer connection of a 4S lipo.
+Theoretically, the circuit or clock can also be powered by a battery.
+To save energy, the power supply of the installed sensors and actuators can also be controlled separately from the power supply of the ESP32.

 Below is a video and a few photos of the first prototype.